llvm/circt/README.md

 ## Submitting changes to CIRCT

 The project is small so there is no formal process yet.
-Just talk to Chris, or create a PR.
+Feel free to create a PR.

 ## Submitting changes to LLVM / MLIR